Lincoln23/Data-Aggregation/README.md

         - Go to [Trello Api][TrelloApi] and retrieve your `Api Key` and `Api Token`
     - *MailChimp*
         - Go to [MailChimp][MailChimpApi] to retrieve your `Api Key`

+  - You will have to manually enter the Api Keys/Token into the "ApiKeys" Table

 **Scheduling**